Plaine Corail Airport

-Plaine Corail Airport is an airport located near Plaine Corail on Rodrigues, an island dependency of Mauritius.
+Plaine Corail Airport is an airport located near Plaine Corail on Rodrigues, an autonomous outer island of Mauritius.

+History

 Prior to being renamed in 2017, it was known as Sir Gaëtan Duval Airport, after Gaëtan Duval (1930–1996), a former deputy Mauritian prime minister, who oversaw much of the development of Rodrigues.
 Airport of Rodrigues Ltd (ARL) was incorporated on 8 February 2000 as a public company.

 In 2006, the airport handled 49,500 passengers.
 It has an asphalt runway which measures 1287 × 30 m.
 In addition to Air Mauritius service to Mauritius, Air Austral started seasonal service to Reunion's Pierrefonds airport in 2015, later transferring the service to Saint-Denis de la Réunion in 2022.

 Airlines and destinations

 An Air Mauritius ATR 72-500 at Plaine Corail Airport in former livery in 2010.